 Shoebill Island Camp: Our full report

-Shoebill Island Camp stands on the edge of Zambia's Bangweulu Wetlands - an enormous flooded wilderness of low islands, reed-beds and shallow lagoons.
-Surrounding this is a wide band of short-grass floodplains, and beyond are forests.
+Shoebill Island Camp has recently reopened after management for the camp was taken over by the NGO African ......
+Parks and stands on the edge of Zambia's Bangweulu Wetlands - an enormous flooded wilderness of low islands, reed-beds and shallow lagoons.
+Surrounding this is a wide band of short-grass floodplains, and beyond is forests.
 The wetlands are home to lots of wildlife and a scattering of local fishing communities.
 Bangweulu is a unique destination; it is fascinating for wildlife enthusiasts and Africa-philes, but travel here is not always easy, so it's not ideal for a first safari.

 Bangweulu's main attraction is its prolific birdlife, including numerous ducks and geese, as well as flamingos, pelicans, spoonbills, storks, herons, kingfishers, ibises, wattled cranes and the amazing shoebill (commonly and incorrectly referred to as the shoebill stork as it isn't part of the stork family) - a huge, prehistoric-looking bird with a strong likeness to the dodo.

 Though many visitors come for the birds, Bangweulu's wildlife can also be spectacular.
 Tens of thousands of black lechwe - an attractive dark sub-species, endemic to the area - mass on the open grass plains, where you'll also find sitatunga, tsessebe, reedbuck, common duiker and plenty of oribi.
 Elephant and buffalo are also frequently seen, while hyena, leopard and jackal are less common.